Sunset Overdrive

-Sunset Overdrive is an action-adventure shooter video game developed by Insomniac Games and published by Microsoft Studios.
+Sunset Overdrive is a 2014 action-adventure video game developed by Insomniac Games and published by Microsoft Studios.
 The game is set in 2027, in a fictional metropolis called Sunset City.
 The player controls an employee of FizzCo, who has to fight off the OD, short for Overcharge Drinkers: humans who have turned into mutants after drinking FizzCo's energy drink beverage.
 In the dystopian Sunset City, the player character can wall-run, use zip-lines, and grind rails to swiftly navigate through it, with a large arsenal of weapons to use.
 The game also has a cooperative multiplayer mode called Chaos Squad, which tasks players to complete a series of missions with seven players.
 As the game puts emphasis on momentum, the game does not feature any cover system.

-The development of the game began in 2011 when Insomniac completed Resistance 3.
+The development of Sunset Overdrive began in 2011 when Insomniac completed Resistance 3.
 After the project was green-lit internally, the studio partnered with Microsoft Studios, which helped fund the game and allowed Insomniac to keep the rights to the franchise.
 Insomniac described the game as a "celebration of games", as the team took inspiration from different sources, including Prince of Persia, Jet Set Radio and Tony Hawk's Pro Skater, though at its early stage of development the team took inspirations from DayZ instead.
 The game is set in a post-apocalyptic future, but the team depicted it as an "awesomepocalypse" that turns the game's initial world depiction into a "playground" for players.
-Sunset Overdrive uses Insomniac's internal engine, previously used in Fuse.
+The game uses Insomniac's internal engine, previously used in Fuse.

-It was announced at E3 2013, and released worldwide for Xbox One in October 2014.
+Sunset Overdrive was announced at E3 2013, and released worldwide for Xbox One in October 2014.
 A Windows version, developed by Blind Squirrel Games, was released in November 2018.
-The game received generally positive reviews, with praise for its visuals, traversal system, combat system, and humor.
+The game received generally positive reviews from critics, who praised its visuals, traversal system, combat system, and humor.
 However, the game was criticized for the lack of a compelling story or innovative quest design.
+It sold about 1.9 million units, barely generating any profit for Insomniac Games.
 It received numerous nominations, including Best Xbox Game of the Year awards from several gaming publications.
 The game was supported with multiple pieces of downloadable content, including the story-based The Mystery of the Mooil Rig and Dawn of the Rise of the Fallen Machine, after the game's release.